dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 4 - Parent Elements and Event bubbling

-So a realted topic of interest when it comes to getting parent elements is the subject of [event bubbling](https://en.wikipedia.org/wiki/Event_bubbling).
+So a related topic of interest when it comes to getting parent elements is the subject of [event bubbling](https://en.wikipedia.org/wiki/Event_bubbling).
 When an element is clicked for example it will fire an on click event that is set for that element, but it will also bubble up to the top most parent element and fire event handlers all the way up unless this is stopped.

 ```html
 <html>